hendrisulistya/notes/How_to_Reset_PostreSQL_postgres_Password.md

 ## Conclusion

-Resetting the `postgres` password in PostgreSQL is a straightforward process.
-By temporarily setting trust authentication, you can gain access to the database without a password, reset the password, and then secure the configuration again.
-Always remember to restore the original settings to prevent unauthorized access.
+Resetting the `postgres` password in PostgreSQL is a manageable process.
+By temporarily setting trust authentication, you can gain access to the database without a password, reset the password, and then restore the original settings to secure your database.
+Following these steps ensures your database remains secure while allowing you to regain control.

 This method ensures your database remains secure while allowing you to regain control when you've lost or forgotten your password.